A plant native to the Mexican rainforests, Pink Syngonium, requires ideal growing conditions to get lush, full foliage with the desired color.

 Final Thoughts!

-Pink Syngonium will produce full, lush pink foliage that can become an integral part of interior décor when grown in ideal conditions.
+Pink Syngonium will produce full, lush pink foliage that can become integral to interior décor when grown in ideal conditions.

 But beware of Syngonium poisoning and keep them away from the reach of kids and pets.